ayaz345/HLMVPlusPlus/README.md

 # Other Notes
 - The **Make Screenshot** function may not work correctly when HLMV++ is stretched across multiple monitors.
 Doing so may result in a very wide screenshot with two copies of the same model in it.
 This is, to my knowledge, not fixable.
+- Making transparent screenshots/videos of anything that uses `$additive` materials, such as certain particle effects in TF2, does not work correctly as the generated alpha channel algorithm doesn't play nice with additive materials.
+Any details that use additive materials will not be part of the generated alpha channel.

 # Credits
 - **TF2CutContent** - Commissioned the creation of this project.